ssebastian-cs/Work-Knowledge-Base/0.3 - AppSrv/Okta.md

 Note cards are documentation only.

 Applications are integrated into the Flow using connectors which are pre-built frameworks that leverage APIs to allow the Flow to access specific cloud based applications.

+Authentication

+Authentication Factors are the ingredients used to prove identity and Authentication Methods are how these ingredients are combined.